NetOpWibby/blog/documents/2019-06-06-future-of-the-operating-system-revisited.md

 >
 > So we built a new platform.
 A clean-slate stack simple enough that ordinary **people can run their own servers**.

-Confusing selling points aside, it's actually a neat concept but still too jargon-y to fully comprehend
+Confusing selling points aside, it's actually a neat concept but still too jargon-y (for me) to fully comprehend.

-—
+### Thoughts

+A key issue I have with every UI concept is the lack of real work being done.
+Outside of a email or text prompt, you rarely see how a coder would use it.
+Or an analyst.
+Or a designer.
+Or anyone being productive, period.

 A common thread that brings these concepts together is, _focus_.
+Another one is _change_.
+After all, the [desktop metaphor](https://en.m.wikipedia.org/wiki/Desktop_metaphor) as we know it was created in **1970**.
+What you are reading right now was written in 2019, nearly 50 _years_ later and...not much has changed.

+As I am wont to do, I think about lapsed projects of mine and wonder what would warrant further development.
+In hikari's case, it doesn't make sense to simply recreate the tried-and-true desktop metaphor.
+If my aim is to solve problems inherent to a dated paradigm, keeping with the status quo is _not_ the way to go.

+One of the reasons Apple's iOS is massively popular is because users don't have to think about files and folders, a chief tenant of the desktop paradigm.

+I don't pretend to have the answer but I think we're _slowly_ going in the right direction.

+So...where do we go from here?